Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

 While these static models can be a good approximation in many situations, this is not always the case.
-More recently, there has been a lot of interest in models that are explicitly \emph{dynamic}---that is, time-varying.
+More recently, there has been a lot of interest in models that are explicitly \emph{dynamic}\,---\,that is, time-varying.
 A canonical situation to consider is morning rush-hour traffic; clearly there are substantial variations of traffic behavior and congestion over time.
 Another motivating setting is the routing of packets in communication networks, which traverse through a network of limited bandwidth over time, and are processed in queues at the nodes of the network.

 In the static case, models typically allow for some relationship between traffic density and delay to be posited (for example, a linear relationship, or something more refined based on empirical data).
 This is substantially more difficult to do in the dynamic setting.
 It is rather crucial to maintain a \emph{first-in-first-out} property for flow on an arc; overtaking is questionable from a modeling perspective, and also introduces various pathologies.
-This property is unfortunately easily to violate; for example, if one attempts to specify the delay a user experiences as a function of the inflow rate into a link at the moment of entry, a sharp decrease in inflow will lead to overtaking.
-Well-behaved models in this generality require detailed modeling of traffic along links (as opposed to describing the traffic on a link via a single time-varying value); an example of a model taking this approach is the LWR, or kinematic wave, model \cite{lighthill1955kinematic}.
+This property is unfortunately easy to violate; for example, if one attempts to specify the delay a user experiences as a function of the inflow rate into a link at the moment of entry, a sharp decrease in inflow will lead to overtaking.
+Well-behaved models in this generality require detailed modeling of traffic along links (as opposed to describing the traffic on a link via a single time-varying value); an example of a model taking this approach is the LWR, or kinematic wave, model \cite{lighthill1955kinematic,richards1956shock}.
 These models are very challenging to analyze, even for a single link.
+The survey by Friesz and Han~\cite{friesz2019mathematical} discusses approaches towards models with quite general congestion behavior.

-Fortunately, there is one model that is both natural, and quite relevant to real-world traffic behavior (as well as communication network settings).
-This is the \emph{fluid queueing model}, also known as the \emph{deterministic queueing model} or the \emph{Vickrey bottleneck model} \cite{vickrey1969congestion}, and it is this model that will concern us.
+Another direction, with a distinct line of literature, concerns discrete packet models.
+In these models, each user controls an indivisible packet that must be routed through the network; see, e.g.,~\cite{caoatomic,Ismaili2017RoutingGamesOverTimeFIFO,KulkarniM15, scarsini2018dynamic, tauer2021fifo}.
+Congestion in these models is modeled through queues.
+In this paper we will be concerned with essentially the continuous analog of these packet models.
+This is the \emph{fluid queueing model}, also known as the \emph{deterministic queueing model} or the \emph{Vickrey bottleneck model} \cite{vickrey1969congestion}.

 In the fluid queueing model, each link has a \emph{capacity} and a \emph{transit time}.
 If the inflow rate into the link always remains below its capacity, then the time taken to traverse the link is constant, as given by the transit time.
 However, if the inflow rate exceeds the link capacity for some period, a queue grows on the entrance of the link.
 The delay experienced by a user is then equal to the transit time, plus whatever time is spent waiting in the queue.
 As long as there is a queue present it will empty at rate given by the link capacity; depending on whether the inflow rate is smaller or larger than the capacity, this queue will decrease or increase size.
 (See \Cref{fig:link}; the notation will be fully described in \Cref{sec:model}.)
 Note that the queues are considered to be \emph{vertical}, meaning they can hold an unlimited amount of flow (\emph{horizontal} or \emph{spatial} queues have been considered in~\cite{sering2019spillback,sering2020diss}).